 Paeonia 'Sarah Bernhardt' has early, fully double, rich pink flowers.
 Photo taken May 2007 by Jay Yourch.

 Paeonia tenuifolia is native from southeastern Europe east to the Caucasus, on steppe and in open woodland.
 It is reported to grow best in gardens where winters are cold, with reliable snow cover.
 A double form is common in cultivation, though not always easy to maintain.
 The illustrated plant was grown from seed collected by J & J Halda in the western Caucasus, where Halda reports that plants are smaller in all their parts.
 It is shown growing in a raised bed with afternoon shade, in northwestern Oregon, where it does not experience the desired winter cold.
-Photo by Jane McGary.
+The plants show a curious growth pattern, as every leaf and the flower bud are clearly visible when they first break trough the ground in March.
+Photos by Jane McGary and Martin Bohnet.

 Paeonia wittmanniana is a synonym for Paeonia daurica subsp. wittmanniana.